 When and how to apply

-To apply for a place in our accommodation you'll need to use our online portal - a link to this will appear in your applicant portal once you have firmly accepted your offer.
+To apply for a place in our accommodation you'll need to use our online portal, which opens soon - a link to this will appear in your applicant portal once you have firmly accepted your offer.
 If you are an international student you will also need to have paid your deposit.

 Submitting your application